An American favorite: the jelly doughnut. Photo by Thomas Marek | Dreamstime.

 As the story goes, in 1847, 16-year-old American Hanson Gregory created the hole in the center of the doughnut.
 He used the top of a round tin pepper container to punch the holes, so the dough would cook evenly.

-And the rest is history!
+National Jelly Donut Day is June 8th.
 See our Pastry Glossary for the different types of pastry.

 Jelly Donut Recipe